3.1. Monitoring the Entire Cluster¶

 You can monitor the state of all chunks in the cluster on the Chunks chart.
 Chunks can be in the following states:

-- Percentage of chunks that have enough active replicas.
+- Number and percentage of chunks that have enough active replicas.
 The normal state of chunks.

 Get offline chunk servers back online as fast as possible to avoid losing data.

-Percentage of chunks which have fewer active replicas than the set minimum amount.
+Number and percentage of chunks which have fewer active replicas than the set minimum amount.
 Write requests to a blocked chunk are frozen until it has at least the set minimum amount of replicas.
 Read requests to blocked chunks are allowed, however, as they still have some active replicas left.
-Blocked chunks have higher replication priority than degraded chunks.
+Blocked chunks have a higher replication priority than degraded chunks.

 Having blocked chunks in the cluster increases the risk of losing data, so postpone any maintenance on working cluster nodes and get offline chunk servers back online as fast as possible.

-- Percentage of chunks with the number of active replicas lower than normal but equal to or higher than the set minimum.
+- Number and percentage of chunks whose active replicas are few but not below the set minimum.
 Such chunks can be read from and written to.
 However, in the latter case a degraded chunk becomes urgent.

 Healthy chunks are highlighted on the scale in green, offline in red, blocked in yellow, and degraded in grey.
 For example: